- Our Work

 A marketing operations specialist should always be aware of how the system is working.
 They should optimize constantly, asking how they can make things flow better the next time the system is used.

 A core aspect of optimization is setting up feedback loops.
 Of course, as they are refining the system, marketing operations specialists should be cognizant of any issues that may arise in terms of QA.
 A good way to stay on top of these issues is with a ticket system where users can fill out a “ticket” with feedback about a problem they noticed.

 Sometimes, the issues are not related to the functionality of the system but are a result of how marketers are using the system.
 So, to properly optimize, marketing operations specialists need to educate marketers on how to use different software.

 Reporting is another feedback loop.
-It allows marketing operations specialists to dig into what happened over past periods that could inform future functionality of the system.
-In seeing and diagnosing issues from the past, specialists can better prepare for the future.
+It allows marketing operations specialists to dig into what happened over past periods that could inform the future functionality of the system.
+Specialists can better prepare for the future by seeing and diagnosing issues from the past.

-Marketing operations involves gathering information from key stakeholders, simplifying that information into usable chunks, creating systems and, once those systems are in place, doing ongoing QA and optimization to ensure everything is performing as it is designed.
+Marketing operations involve gathering information from key stakeholders, simplifying that information into usable chunks, creating systems, and once those systems are in place, doing ongoing QA and optimization to ensure everything is performing as it is designed.

 Most marketing operations systems are built to qualify contacts so they can be handed off to the sales team.
 Here at New Breed, we heavily invest in this marketing-to-sales handoff.
 The more unified marketing and sales are in your business, the smoother the transition of contacts down the sales funnel will be.
 For a better-optimized business, marketing and sales should be connected.
 Marketing operations bridge that gap.

 Guido is Head of Product and Growth Strategy for New Breed.
 He specializes in running in-depth demand generation programs internally while assisting account managers in running them for our clients.